raycmorgan/node-geoip/README.md

 ### 2. get the datafiles

-Then download the city data files from https://github.com/bluesmoon/node-geoip/tree/master/data You need to get `geoip-city.dat` and `geoip-city-names.dat` and put them into the `data/` directory of this package.
+Then download the data files from https://github.com/bluesmoon/node-geoip/tree/master/data Place them in your project and use the directory name that you placed them in when you call geoip.load(<dirname>).

 API
 ---